 In the summer of 2019, I decided to retire from my main occupation.
 I have worked in banking for the past 30 years, mostly in audit and compliance roles.

-Instead of just retired, I decided to come out with a personal challenge.
+I am not close to retirement age, but my wife and I have accumulated sufficient assets to retire without working.
+But instead of just retired, I decided to come out with a personal challenge.
 Supposed that I have to earn a certain amount of money every year, but I can only do it as an entrepreneur.
 Can I achieve the income goals listed below while respecting the Rules of Finance Notebook?

 I have started to gear up Finance Notebook in November 2019, but the challenge will officially begin January 1, 2020.
 There will be some money earned in November and December 2019.
 For simplicity, I will consider as if that money was earned in 2020.